Simone Verdi: Bologna

 On 11 July 2016, Bologna completed the signing of Verdi.
 During the first part of the season he had a strong impact with 4 goals in 9 games.

 He signed a new four-year contract on 13 June 2017.
 On 4 November 2017, he scored two times from 25-meter free kicks in a home game against Crotone, first time with his left and next time with his right foot.

 On 21 January Verdi was made captain of Bologna following his decision to decline a move to Napoli in the transfer window.
 His side beat Benevento 3–0 at the Stadio Renato Dall'Ara.

 Napoli

 On 11 June 2018, Verdi signed a five-year contract with Napoli for €25 million.

 Return to Torino

 On 2 September 2019, during the final minutes of the summer transfer window, Verdi was loaned to Torino for €3 million with an obligation to purchase of €20 million.

 Loans to Salernitana and Hellas Verona

 On 28 January 2022, he joined Salernitana on loan.

 On 1 September 2022, Verdi moved to Hellas Verona on loan with an option to buy and a conditional obligation to buy.

 Como

 On 25 August 2023, Verdi signed a contract with Como for two seasons, with an option for a third.

 Loan to Sassuolo

 On 3 February 2025, Verdi moved to Sassuolo in Serie B on loan.

+Südtirol

+On 2 January 2026, Verdi signed a six-months contract with Südtirol.